Is Pueraria javanica the same as invasive kudzu?

 | Plantation Use | Standard cover crop (oil palm, rubber, cacao) | Not used in agriculture |

-| N-fixation | 100-200 kg N/ha/yr | Variable, not commercially relevant |
+| N-fixation | Up to 250 kg N/ha/yr | Variable, not commercially relevant |

 | Control | Easy, responds to standard management | Difficult, deep taproot, rapid regrowth |

-Why the Confusion?
+Why the confusion?

 Both species belong to the genus Pueraria, which is why the name "kudzu" sometimes creates concern.
 However, they are different species with fundamentally different biology.
 Pueraria javanica is a tropical plant that cannot survive frost, grows as a managed ground cover, and is easily controlled by standard plantation management practices.
 Invasive kudzu (P. montana var. lobata) is a temperate vine that can grow 30 metres per season, develop massive tuberous roots, and smother trees in unmanaged settings.